How to Spot a Fake Sourdough

 Expires Quickly: It is important to keep in mind that real food goes bad, and sourdough is real food.
 Therefore, if your sourdough has an expiry date that is weeks or months away, you can be sure it is not an authentic sourdough.

 The Bottom Line

-The best way to determine if a sourdough is real or fake is to read the ingredients.
+The best way to determine if sourdough is real or fake is to read the ingredients.
 In most cases, you won’t find real sourdough at a grocery store or local supermarket.
 Big box chains just don’t take the time or have the skills to create and sell authentic sourdough.
-If you want the real deal, which you should, look for a local bakery, specialty shop or farmers’ market that specialized in authentic sourdough.
+If you want the real deal, which you should, look for a local bakery, speciality shop or farmers’ market that specialized in authentic sourdough.
 Although it may seem like a headache, I can assure you it is well worth the time, cost and effort to get the real deal.